facebook/fresco/docs/01-resizing-rotating.md

 Scaling uses Android's own built-in facilities to match the image to the view size.
 On Android 4.0 and later, this is *hardware-accelerated*, on devices with a GPU.

-The only downside of scaling is that if the image is much bigger than the view, then the memory gets wasted.
+The downside of scaling is that if the image is much bigger than the view, then the memory gets wasted.
+This will also affect the performance because more bytes needs to be copied to GPU and the images will get evicted from the bitmao cache more often.

 ### Resizing